shah-astro/IMAX_Doppler_Filter/README.md

 Suárez, D. Orozco, et al. "Retrieval of solar magnetic fields from high-spatial resolution filtergraph data: the Imaging Magnetograph eXperiment (IMaX)."
 Astronomy & Astrophysics 522 (2010): A101.

 Bahauddin, Shah Mohammad, and Mark Peter Rast.
-"Identifying acoustic wave sources on the Sun I. Two-dimensional waves in a simulated photosphere." arXiv preprint arXiv:2101.10465 (2021).
+"Identifying acoustic wave sources on the Sun I. Two-dimensional waves in a simulated photosphere."
+The Astrophysical Journal 915 (2021): 36.